 - Present cases/situations that come up during on call duties or micro rotation for CP conference on Thursdays

-- Prepare presentations (path slides) for the Inf Disease Case Conference and M&M conference in Infectious Diseases when needed: 5-6 cases every three month.
+- Prepare presentations (path slides) for the Infectious Disease Case Conference and M&M conference in Infectious Diseases when needed: 5-6 cases every three month.

-- The resident also serves as a consultant by recommending appropriate cultures and culture processing for autopsies.
+- Serve as a consultant by recommending appropriate cultures and culture processing for autopsies.

-- Prepare a presentation for the laboratory personnel focusing in methods of diagnostic.
+- Prepare a presentation for the laboratory personnel focusing in methods of diagnostic, microbiology.

 - Serves as a consultant for evaluation of send out test related to infectious diseases.